antiphp/cognoz.github.io/cheats.md

 1. find astute.yaml, and values  influxdb_dbname, influxdb_username, influxdb_userpass and in vips section -  vips>influxdb>ipaddr
 2. access database
 ``influx -host IPADDR -username INFLUXDB_USERNAME -password INFLUXDB_USERPASS -database INFLUXDB_DBNAME
+precision rfc3339
 SHOW MEASUREMENTS
-precision rfc3339
 SHOW DIAGNOSTICS
 SELECT * FROM node_status GROUP BY * ORDER BY DESC LIMIT 1
 SHOW FIELD KEYS FROM virt_memory_total``
-3. If there is no metrics in influx you can try to restart  heka/hindsight:
+3. If there is no metrics in influx you can try to restart  heka/hindsight on nodes with kafka:
 ``ps aux | grep heka;  for i in $dddd; do kill -9 $i; done``

 ### Influx cache maximum memory size exceeded #6109